Marvell-Consulting/project-reports/content/en/pim/project-reports/sprint3-mid/index.md

 - Add quality analysis queries to code repository
 - Assess record improvement of MHRA data using GUDID
 - Draft and send out data consumers survey
-- GOAL: Understanding users responses to the coded prototype
-- GOAL: Widen our participant pool
 - Ideation of data collection models
 - Investigate quality issues with field validations in the MHRA dataset
 - Investigate tech in Trust-hosted PIMS, such as Atrify, Elcom, GHX.